solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-Similarly, you can also use [signTransaction](https://docs.tor.us/solana-wallet/api-reference/solana/sign-transaction) and `signAllTransactions` methods on the torus instance for signing single, multiple transactions respectively.
+Similarly, you สามารถ also use [signTransaction](https://docs.tor.us/solana-wallet/api-reference/solana/sign-transaction) and `signAllTransactions` methods on the torus instance for signing single, multiple transactions respectively.

 ### Using torus Solana API to send a transaction.​